simplesingleton/SSP-simple-singleton-pattern/README.md

-## What's it?
+## What is it?

 `Development > Organization > Good practices > Standards... ` <br><br>
-SSP is a easy way of modularize and organize your project.
-Bringing the idea of OOP to JS, but of simple way.<br><br>
+SSP is a easy way to modularize and organize your project.
+Bringing the idea of OOP to JS, but in a simple way.<br><br>
-Using that you win:<br>
+Using it you gain:<br>

 + readability  <br>
 + Understanding of the parties  <br>